Hotkey sequences are a new feature in Apptivate 2.0 and their aim is to simplify your key combinations.

 In previous versions of Apptivate, you could only assign one hotkey/key combination to a resource (application/script/workflow etc.).
 This meant that you would quickly run out of easy-to-remember key combinations and end up assigning items to something like ⌘⌃⇧F5.
 With Apptivate 2.0, you can assign a sequence of key combinations to an item.
 This means that you can assign ⌃A + S to one item, and ⌃A + T to another.
 To activate the item, you simply press the key combinations in order: first ⌃A and then either S or T.

-Hotkey sequences also have the advantage of not forcing you to choose a key combination in which you need to be able to reach all the keys at the same time.
+Hotkey sequences also have the advantage of not forcing you to choose a key combination in which you need to be able to reach all the keys at the same time, and make it easy to group resources under certain prefixes.

 Apptivate 2.0 has a hidden default for this: TAShowStatusbarIcon.